kengboonang/Reddit-Review-SA/README.md

 # Reddit Reviews Sentiment Analysis

-Personal project to work on a NLP project and also to create something useable for people to interact with.
+Personal project to work on an NLP project and also to create something usable for people to interact with.

 Current Tech Stack:
 - Sentiment Analysis Model:
   - HuggingFace Base SA
-  - BERT finetuned on Google Reviews
+  - BERT finetuned on Yelp Reviews

 - Frontend:
   - HTML

 - Backend:
-  - Selenium to scrape posts from reddit
+  - Selenium to scrape posts from Reddit
   - Flask to route requests

+Todos:
+- Test different LLMs i.e. DistilBert, BART, FlanT5
+- Finetune on different datasets i.e. Amazon Product Reviews
+- Scrape other urls